scrabbletank/farhome-rules/rulesdoc.md

 | Hero | S | S | Sx2 | Sx2 | CS | CS |

 ### Calculating a Roll
-When calculating your roll, regardless of type, you always add up your own dice first.
-Success and failures of the same type cancel each other out, Failures nullify Success, and Critical Failure nullify Critical Success.
-Add up the remaining successes, counting Critical Success as two successes.

-At this stage process any modifiers from abilities, skills or features that effect your roll.
-If you do not have at least 1 success at this point the roll is considered a fail.

-Comparing rolls follows the same rules: Opponents remaining successes nullify your successes, and their criticals nullify your criticals.
-Finally, if you have 1 or more successes the roll is a success.
-Ties favor the defender if there is one, or the most neutral action.
+When making a roll you add up all your successes and critical successes, negating any failures and critical failures.
+Keep in mind that critical rolls count as both 2 successes and a crit.
+For example, 2 failures can negate the successes from a critical success, but it doesn't remove the critical part of that roll.
+Some abilities allow you to reroll dice or change the results of a die, which can change the outcome of your roll.
+Your roll is then contested by either the GM adding challenge dice to your roll or by another creatures roll.
+The roll is a success if you have more successes than your opponent, with ties favoring the defender if there is one, or the most neutral action

+It's important to remember that rolls contested by a creature can change the outcome of your roll.
+The defenders criticals negate any criticals you have in your roll.
+For example, if you have more total successes than the opponents roll, but they rolled more criticals than you the action succeeds, but does not trigger any critical effects.

 #### Determining What Dice to Roll
 With the exception of Defense rolls, your Attributes and Proficiencies determine what dice you roll.
 Defense rolls use Defense and Superior Defense dice, while other rolls use Superior, Proficient, Normal, Bad, and Terrible dice.
 Wound dice are used to determine how much damage an action does, such as hitting a goblin with a sword or casting _Firebolt_.